DroomOne/Flipper-Plugin-Tutorial/README.md

 This tutorial includes:

-- Sourcecode template for a custom flipper app!
+- Sourcecode template for a custom flipper plugin!
 - A step by step story on how to create the base of a custom flipper plugin.
 (There are many other ways of creating apps for flipper, this example is based on the existing snake app)

 The tutorial has been writter during development of [flappybird for flipper](https://github.com/DroomOne/flipperzero-firmware/tree/dev/applications/flappy_bird).